 UVU Advising

-Project Lead: Andre Oliveira
+Project Lead: Dr. Andre Oliveira

 Investigation of the impact of academic advising on grades, retention and graduation indicators of UVU students using data provided by UVU's Institutional Research and University Advising.